trailmusic/Field/README.md

 ### UX Notes

 - Switching tabs is glitch‑free and does not affect audio processing.
 Only visualization feeds are paused/resumed.
-- Imager is visuals‑only; Band hosts Width visuals + width controls.
+- Imager is visuals‑only; Band hosts Width visuals + width/Designer controls.

 ---